percona/pmm-doc/docs/quickstart.md

     Before you add a PostgreSQL database for monitoring you should have a [database account for PMM]((https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm).

-    To add PostgreSQL database for monitoring, do the following:
+    Here are the steps to add a PostgreSQL database for monitoring:

     1. From the PMM UI, go to *Configuration* → *PMM Inventory* → *Add Instance*.